 The writers behind this newsletter.

 CX leader at Uber Japan.
-10+ years applying omotenashi, AI and Gemba thinking to real problems.
-I write about CX, conversational AI, and what Japanese service culture can teach the world.
+10+ years applying omotenashi, AI, and Gemba thinking to real problems.
+I write about what the AI age is missing, and what Japanese service culture can teach us.

 You can find recent issues that have been published by Japanese Service Wisdom on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.